ealush/vest/website/docs/concepts.md

 ### Can I run Vest in my production app?

 Yes!
 Unlike testing libraries, Vest is designed to run in production.
 Although Vest looks like a testing framework, it is very conscious of your runtime in terms of performance and resources.

+### Does Vest support asynchronous validations?

+Yes, Vest supports asynchronous validations.
+It provides utilities and mechanisms to handle asynchronous validations using promises or async/await syntax.
+Users can include asynchronous logic within their validation rules.
+[Read more on asynchronous validations](./writing_tests/async_tests.md).

+### Can I customize the error messages in Vest?

+Yes, Vest allows customization of error messages.
+There are multiple ways you can customize error messages in Vest.
+[Read more on customizing error messages](./writing_tests/failing_with_a_custom_message.md).

+### Is Vest compatible with form libraries or UI frameworks?

+Yes, Vest is compatible with various form libraries and UI frameworks, including popular ones like React, Vue.js, and Angular.
+As a framework-agnostic validation library, Vest can be integrated into any JavaScript framework seamlessly.
+Developers can incorporate Vest's validation logic into their form components and leverage the benefits of Vest alongside their chosen form library or UI framework.

+### Does Vest support internationalization (i18n)?

+Yes, Vest supports internationalization.
+Developers can handle internationalization requirements by leveraging the existing localization mechanisms of their chosen framework or by implementing custom approaches.
+All you need to do is use your already localized/translated strings as your error messages.